LBartNoah/ClipAMP/README.md

 Not Showing In OBS Studio!
 > Make sure program is running and the text file is selected to show in OBS Studio.

+Random Error After Opening And Trying To Write To File!
+> Ignore this error.
+We are currently in the process of fixing it for version 0.0.0.2.
+Just click the "Continue" button and it should go away.